RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-04-25-newsletter.md

 Why not come to a [Code Clinic](https://docs.google.com/forms/d/e/1FAIpQLScGXS55qjU0D0Zcz-KHOVcNTahcr3YC3H0OpoKBo3lWXWED5A/viewform)?
 We're keen to hear from you.

-Code Clinics are fortnightly support sessions run by the RSE team and IT Services’ [Research and Innovation IT](https://www.sheffield.ac.uk/it-services/research) (ITS R&I) team.
-They are open to anyone at TUOS writing code for research to get help with programming problems and general advice on best practice.
+Code Clinics are fortnightly supported sessions run by the RSE team and IT Services’ [Research and Innovation IT](https://www.sheffield.ac.uk/it-services/research) (ITS R&I) team.
+They are open to anyone at TUOS writing code for research to get help with programming problems and general advice on best practices.

-At each session, members of the RSE and/or ITS R&I teams will be available to review code, advise, troubleshoot and suggest ways to improve your computational workflows.
+At each session, members of the RSE and/or ITS R&I teams will be available to review code, advise, troubleshoot, and suggest ways to improve your computational workflows.

 ### LunchBytes

-[LunchBytes](https://rse.shef.ac.uk/community/lunch-bytes/) are a monthly series of short talks from the research community on research software, data and infrastructure.
+[LunchBytes](https://rse.shef.ac.uk/community/lunch-bytes/) are a monthly series of short talks from the research community on research software, data, and infrastructure.

-In [May's edition of LunchBytes](https://rse.shef.ac.uk/events/lunchbytes-2022-05-19.html) on 19th May, we’ll be getting together to show off our favourite tools that help with using git and GitHub.
-Think: command line tools, IDE plugins, GitHub/Lab features etc.
+In [May's edition of LunchBytes](https://rse.shef.ac.uk/events/lunchbytes-2022-05-19.html) on the 19th of May, we’ll be getting together to show off our favourite tools that help with using git and GitHub.
+Think: command-line tools, IDE plugins, GitHub/Lab features, etc.

 If you have a git tool you’d like to let others know about - get in touch with the host David Wilby.